JoaoCostaIFG/SETR/uKernel/README.md

 #### -DDOCANARIES

-The kernel will emit code that reserves some bytes at the beggining and at the end of each task's stack, and fills them with predetermined values.
-The integrity of these values is checked everytime a task _yields_ (finishes execution for a period).
+The kernel will emit code that reserves some bytes at the beginning and at the end of each task's stack, and fills them with predetermined values.
+The integrity of these values is checked every time a task _yields_ (finishes execution for a period).

 Although not fool-proof, this can help detect situations where the chosen stack